-Under the Refuse Disposal (Amenity) Act 1978, Dartford Borough Council have the authority to remove suspected abandoned vehicles on public highway and private land in the borough of Dartford.
+Under the Refuse Disposal (Amenity) Act 1978, Dartford Borough Council (on behalf of Kent County Council) have the authority to remove suspected abandoned vehicles on public highway and private land in the borough of Dartford.

 Signs that a vehicle has been abandoned include: